A 10-year-old boy is in critical condition after being hit by a stray bullet Wednesday afternoon in Frankford as he was walking home from school.

 As of Tuesday, police have not yet located the car or the shooter.

-Authorities say Semaj’s uncle, Ernest Richardson, was standing outside the store at the time and returned fire at the car.
+Authorities say Semaje’s uncle, Ernest Richardson, was standing outside the store at the time and returned fire at the car.
 Richardson, 22, was charged Thursday with reckless endangerment and weapons violations.

-Investigators say Semaj’s mother was inside the store at the time.
+Investigators say Semaje’s mother was inside the store at the time.
 The family lives on the 4600 block of Torresdale Avenue, steps away from the scene.

 Officers marked at least six shell casings outside Philly Deli Delight.
-They also marked a backpack belonging to Semaj.
+They also marked a backpack belonging to Semaje.

 Capt.
 John Walker, commander of the 15th Police District, said it appears the shooting was tied to the drug trade in the area.